-Paper Claims
+• Paper Claims

-- If a particular claim has services requiring an authorization number and CLIA services, only the CLIA number must be provided in Box 23. - Note: An independent clinical laboratory that elects to file a paper claim form shall file the CMS 1500 form for a referred laboratory service (as it would any laboratory service).
+- If a particular claim has services requiring an authorization number and CLIA services, only the CLIA number must be provided in Box 23. - Note: An independent clinical lab that elects to file a paper claim form shall file the CMS 1500 form for a referred lab service (as it would any lab service).
 The line item services must be submitted with a modifier of 90.
-An independent clinical laboratory that submits claims in paper format may not combine nonreferred (self-performed) and referred services on the same CMS 1500 claim form.
-When the referring laboratory bills for both non-referred and referred tests, it shall submit two separate claims - one claim for non-referred tests and another for referred tests.
-If billing for services that have been referred to more than one laboratory, the referring laboratory shall submit a separate claim for each laboratory to which services were referred, unless one or more of the reference laboratories are separately billing.
-When the referring laboratory is the billing laboratory, the reference laboratory's name, address and ZIP code shall be reported in Item 32 on the CMS 1500 claim form to show where the service/test was actually performed.
-The NPI shall be reported in Item 32a.
-Additionally, the CLIA certification or waiver number of the reference laboratory shall be reported in Item 23 on the CMS 1500 form.
+An independent clinical lab that submits claims in paper format may not combine non-referred (self-performed) and referred services on the same CMS 1500 claim form.
+When the referring lab bills for both non-referred and referred tests, it shall submit two separate claims one claim for non-referred tests and another for referred tests.
+If billing for services that have been referred to more than one lab, the referring lab shall submit a separate claim for each lab to which services were referred, unless one or more of the reference labs are billing separately.
+When the referring lab is also the billing lab, the reference lab's name, address, and ZIP code shall be reported on Item 32 of the CMS 1500 claim form to show where the service/test was actually performed.
+The NPI shall be reported on Item 23 of the CMS 1500 form.

-EDI
+• EDI